Freshly minted Square shares become target for short sellers

 Founded in 2009, Square has built buzz and a substantial customer base with a credit card reader that can turn a mobile device into a payment terminal.

-But it faces intense competition in the payments market, with Apple Inc (AAPL.O) launching its Apple Pay service, Amazon.com Inc (AMZN.O) exploring in-store payments, and startups such as Stripe Inc entering the fray.
+But it faces intense competition in the payments market, with Apple Inc launching its Apple Pay service, Amazon.com Inc exploring in-store payments, and startups such as Stripe Inc entering the fray.

 Thirty-nine-year-old Dorsey's dual role as CEO of both Square and Twitter, another company with substantial obstacles to growing profits, has been of concern to shareholders in both companies.